NuCivic/react-dash/docs/development/components/Loader.md

 As soon as *state.isFetching* is true then all the components inside <Loader> and </Loader> will display.

-If you are extending from the *BaseComponent* and using the *fetchData* property to fetch resources then the *isFeching* state is handled for you.
+If you are extending from the *BaseComponent* and using the *fetchData* property to fetch resources then the *isFetching* state is handled for you.

 If you aren't using *fetchData* to fetch resources then you need to switch this variable manually.